 Step 3: On the right pane of the window, double click on the item you want to disable.
 For example, to disable the Advanced tab, double click on Disable the Advanced page option.

 Step 4: In the properties window, click on the Enabled option and click OK.
 The Advanced tab in the Internet Options window will now be disabled and removed.

 Step 5: Follow the previous steps to disable other items in the Internet Options window.
 To enable items, just select the Not Configured option in the properties window and click OK.

 There you have it!
 For less savvy computer users who don’t know about GPEDIT, it should discourage them from changing the advanced settings in IE.

 Disable IE Options via Registry Editor

 The second way to disable tabs in IE options is to use the registry editor.
-This is a bit more complicated, but is the only option if you can’t access group policy editor.
+This is a bit more complicated but is the only option if you can’t access the group policy editor.

 Note that if you want to disable this option for all users on the PC, navigate to the same key, but under HKEY_LOCAL_MACHINE.

 If there isn’t already a key called Internet Explorer under Microsoft, you’ll have to create it manually.
 Just right-click on Microsoft and choose New – Key.
 At this point, there are two options.
 If you want to disable the entire Internet Options dialog, you can create another key under Internet Explorer called Restrictions.